olahallvall/FlowDance/README.md

 The Saga Pattern can basically be devided into two types; choreography and orchestration.

-1. Choreography
+1. Choreography.
  In choreography, participants (microservices) exchange calls without relying on a centralized point of control.
- There is no central orchestrator; instead, the interactions emerge from the calls exchanged between the participants which results in call chains.
+ There is no central orchestrator; instead, the interactions emerge from the calls exchanged between the participants which results in call chain.

 ![Saga - Choreography](Docs/Saga-Synchronous-choreography.png)

-2. Orchestration
+2. Orchestration.
  In orchestration, an orchestrator (object) takes charge of coordinating the saga.
 The orchestrator explicitly instructs participants on which local transactions to execute.
  Participants follow the prescribed workflow dictated by the orchestrator.

 ![Saga - Orchestrator](Docs/Saga-Orchestrator.png)

 Which one to choose?
 As always; it depends!
+When starting a greenfield project, you have the opportunity to design your system architecture from scratch.
+But if you work with a monolith you don't often have that possibility.
+Our new code have to co-exist with the old code and the design (intentionally or unintentionally) build in.

-FlowDance try to take the best of them both.
+1. FlowDance try to take the best of them both.
    The CompensationSpan let us keep the call chain (synchronous choreography) we use in the system today.
 We don´t have to break out a new central orchestrator in our code.

-In the back-end of FlowDance we host a AzureFunctions and its support for running orchestrations.
+2. In the back-end of FlowDance we host a AzureFunctions and its support for running orchestrations.
    FlowDance have a saga called CompensatingSaga that will dictated participants when to make a compensating transaction.

 ![FlowDance system map](Docs/FlowDance-system-map.png)